webdevdad/cli-tools/memory-bank/progress.md

-# Project Progress - CLI Tools
+# Progress

-## Version Control
-✔ Git repository initialized (commit bc0ebb5)
-✔ All files committed and tracked

-## Completed Features
+## What Works
+- CLI tools launcher is fully functional.
-✅ Alliterative Meeting Title Generator
+- Alliterative Meeting Title Generator produces creative titles.
-- Fully functional interactive CLI
-- Supports custom topics and letters
-- Generates multiple title options
-- Git version controlled

-✅ Code-to-Markdown Documentation
+- Code-to-Markdown Documentation Generator creates accurate Markdown from Java source.
-- Processes Java source ZIP files
-- Creates structured Markdown output
-- Handles class documentation and properties
-- Git version controlled

-✅ SQL Query Builder
+- Interactive SQL Query Builder supports conversational query building.
-- Natural language to SQL conversion
-- Safety validation system
-- Interactive refinement
-- Git version controlled

-## Documentation Status
-✔ Project brief established
-✔ README updated with structure
-✔ .clinerules created
-✔ Active context maintained
-✔ Git history documented

-## Remaining Work
+- OpenAI API integration is operational with environment variable or prompt input.
+- GitHub repository is clean, secure, and up to date.

+## What's Left to Build
-- Add unit tests for all tools
+- Comprehensive unit and integration tests for all tools.
-- Expand SQL builder documentation
+- Enhanced error handling and input validation.
+- Additional features and customization options for each tool.
+- Packaging and distribution setup (e.g., PyPI package).
+- Continuous Integration and Deployment pipelines.
-- Create user guide examples
+- User documentation with detailed examples and tutorials.

-- Implement CI/CD pipeline
-- ADK integration planning
+## Current Status
+- Project is in a stable, usable state.
+- Core features are implemented and tested manually.
+- Sensitive data handling and repository hygiene are ensured.

 ## Known Issues
-- No test coverage currently
-- Some edge cases not handled in code docs
+- Some input validation could be improved.
-- SQL safety could be more robust
+- SQL Builder requires more robust natural language understanding.
+- Documentation could be expanded for better user onboarding.

+## Evolution of Project Decisions
+- Adopted BFG Repo-Cleaner for secret removal.
+- Chose interactive CLI launcher as main user interface.
+- Prioritized security and clean git history.
+- Emphasized modular tool design for extensibility.